 Dr. Matthew Stevens

-Programme Coordinator - Master of Digital Transformation
+Programme Coordinator - Digital Transformation

-Design for ecological and social activism.
+21st Century design approaches for ecological and social activism.

 Philosophy and media as cultural criticism and cultural politics.